Professor of Political Science

 Executive Director, Center for Women and Politics of Ohio

-Dr. Palmer teaches courses in American Politics and serves as Pre-Law Advisor and Coordinator for the Legal Studies Program.
+Dr. Palmer teaches courses in American Politics and serves as Coordinator for the Legal Studies Program.
 She is an expert on congressional elections and the success of women candidates.
-Her book, Women and Congressional Elections: A Century of Change, co-authored with Dennis Simon of Southern Methodist University, explores how incumbency and redistricting shape the integration of women into Congress.
+Her book, Women and Congressional Elections: A Century of Change, co-authored with Dennis Simon of Southern Methodist University, explores over 100 years of women running for public office.

 Dr. Barbara Palmer

 Running Start, a Washington, DC-based non-profit that trains young women to run for public office

 Wall Street Journal